 Assembly applications typically consist of multiple operations.
 While the operations vary with the application, we’ve listed several of the most common operations below.

 Traceability and genealogy of parts is crucial to many manufacturing or production processes.
 Other processes simply require parts to be identified for a specific operation such as assembly or kitting.
-Our MotoSight products can help identify and validate parts based on part geometry (shape and size), color, barcode, markings and other features.
+Our MotoSight 2D and 3D vision products can help identify and validate parts based on part geometry (shape and size), color, barcode, markings and other features.

 Many manufacturing and production processes require parts to be sorted.
 Our MotoSight vision products can help select and sort parts based on part geometry (shape and size), color, barcode, markings and other features.